-D1.5.1 Use of amber flashing beacons

-The amber flashing beacon(s) must meet the requirements of subsection B14.1 flashing beacons and they must be visible in all directions at all times.
+D1.5.1 Use of amber flashing beacons The amber flashing beacon(s) must meet the requirements of subsection B14.1 flashing beacons and they must be visible in all directions at all times.
+Indicator lights are not to be used as hazard warning lights while amber flashing beacons are operating.
+The indicator lights should be reserved for indicating changes of direction.
 All vehicles in a mobile operation must be fitted with one, and preferably two, amber flashing beacons.
 These must be fitted on the roof of the vehicle, or in some other suitable position, where all those involved in the activity and other road users will have a clear view of them at all times.

-The beacons on all vehicles in a mobile operation:
+The beacons on all vehicles in a mobile operation • must be kept on at all times.

-- must remain turned on and operational until the vehicles are safely inside a work area, or until they have reached a speed similar to other vehicles on the road when exiting a work area - may be turned off and the vehicles hazard lights turned on when they are within work areas that are clearly separated from live lanes by delineation devices, and - must be kept on at all times when undertaking a mobile operation.